make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [MiguelDomingues](https://github.com/MiguelDomingues) for contributing support for EARU K6RH-3A thermostat.
 - [barneybastelt](https://github.com/barneybastelt) for contributing support for BlitzHome BH-CDW1 dishwasher.
 - [bobek212141-wq](https://github.com/bobek212141-wq) for assisting with support for Moes TRV601 thermostat radiator valve.
+- [1stDeadeye](https://github.com/1stDeadeye) for assisting with support for Haozee gas leak and carbon monoxide alarm.